 - Facility evaluation of production areas, office areas, storage facilities, distribution centers and dormitories.

-- Management interviews of production, EH&S (environment, health and safety), quality, human resources and payroll manager(s).
+- Management interviews of production, EH&S, quality, human resources and payroll manager(s).

 - Confidential worker interviews of permanent, temporary and subcontracted labor – including workers of both genders, new workers and workers from various departments and shifts.